Please take the following into consideration when writing your entry

 - Which private sector partners do you work with (if any)

 - While you have the option of providing supporting material, we urge you to do this sparingly, and only if you feel further evidence is required to back-up your entry.
 The critical information should however be included in the main part of your entry.

 Preparation is key.
 Read the criteria carefully and allow yourself plenty of time to develop a well-thought-out entry.
 Don’t get caught out by the deadline.
-The final deadline is 7 September 2018.
+The entry deadline is 11 June 2021.

 Remember you can enter more than one category – doing so will increase your chances of winning!
 But ensure that you address the criteria with each entry – the categories have individual requirements.